vvasamgit/Getting-and-Cleaning-Data-Course-Project/README.md

  1. Prepare data

     + Define variables for labels
-    + Load data from original data set files for further analysis
+    + Download and load data from original data set files for further analysis
     + Extract required feature columns only from the feature set

 2. Merges the training and the test sets with required variables to create one data set.